philippzabka/resilionator/README.md

 **Menu: Analysis**
 - Connectivity
   - Node connectivity: Check if the current graph is still connected after removing a specific node.
+This action is peformed for all nodes in the graph.
   - Edge connectivity: Check if the current graph is still connected after removing a specific edge.
+This action is peformed for all edges in the graph.
 - Augmentation
   - K-Node augmentation: Make the current graph resiliient against one or two node failures.
   - K-Edge augmentation: Make the current graph resiliient against one or two edge failures.

+**Menu: Routing**
+- Dijkstra - Original: Dijkstra shortest path algorithm.
+A ```source``` and ```target``` node need to be specified.
+Additionally nodes can be excluded from the path finding process.
+- Dijkstra - Recalulated distances: Dijkstra shortest path algortihm, however distances are recalculated.
+This prevents the algorithm to get stuck if nodes become unavailable during the routing process.
+- Custom Routing: The user can specify his own simple routing process by providing a priority list.
+  - Priority list: A  ```.txt``` file containing the neighbors of nodes ordered after their priority.
+  - Syntax:  ```<node>{<neighbor 1>,<neighbor 2>,...,<neighbor n>}```.
+The file doesn't have to contain priorities for all nodes or neighbors of a node.
+You can find an example [here](https://networkx.org/documentation/stable/reference/readwrite/edgelist.html#format).

 ## Screenshots